TomasBaubllys/snakeuino/readme.md

-# Snake game on the arduino uno R3
+# Snake game on the Arduino Uno R3

 **Author:** Tomas Baublys
 **Course:** Introduction to robotics